spekframework/spek-spring-extension/README.md

-# Spring Extension for Spek
+# Spring Extension for Spek2
-This is a proof of concept for writing spring integration tests in Spek
+This is a proof of concept for writing spring integration tests in Spek2

 ## Limitations
 - Currently, only injecting beans is supported.